kyma-project/kyma/docs/application-connector/08-02-get-client-certificate.md

 }
 ```

-After you receive the certificate, decode it and use it in your Application.
+After you receive the certificates, decode the certificate chain and use it in your Application.

 ## Call the metadata endpoint